-My budget was about to blow out and become viral.
+My fiscal position was about to blow out and become viral.
 The interest rates I would have to pay on the debt would sky-rocket because no-one would want to hold it at 10 per cent.
 Funny I thought, I don’t actually care if they hold cash balances or bonds.
 I thought I was doing the kids a favour offering them a interest-bearing asset.
 But that is not what the literature said.
 Viral!.
 Okay, that’s scary.

 It was also clear from the literature that I had become hostage to the China Family who were now funding my deficits and would pull the pin on me anytime soon because they wouldn’t want to hold anymore of my bonds.
 Funny, I thought – my spreadsheet was encrypted so they couldn’t hack into it.
 I just sat there typing in numbers each month to determine by wage payments.
-They were my business cards after all – the China Family had their cards (CBC) but mine were mine.
+They were my personal calling cards after all – the China Family had their cards (CBC) but mine were mine.

 But the liberatarian person – I actually had to turn the volume down while listening to him down because he had such an abrasively whining voice that sounded as if he knew nothing – but he had said the China Family would undermine our welfare.
 I didn’t want that.

-The literature also said I would have to impose punitive taxation on my kids to get my budget deficits down and into surplus and pay back the national debt.
+The literature also said I would have to impose punitive taxation on my kids to get my fiscal deficits down and into surplus and pay back the national debt.
 Paying back the debt had to my priority it said.
 Further, high taxation would undermine the incentive of the kids and they would just refuse to work.

 Funny, I thought, they were really happy to be working at present and using the increased income, savings and wealth to buy in real resources from elsewhere to make things even better.